dominikjaniga91/Space-Flights-server-side/README.md

 * Bootstrap

 ### To do:
-* add searching method for passenger
-* add spring security integration with react
+* add two factor authentication with phone number
-* add client panel for flight reservation